gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Broadly defined, a component is a building block for your site; It is a self-contained piece of code that describes a section of UI (user interface).

 Gatsby is built on React.
-When we talk about using and defining **components**, we are really talking about **React components** — self-contained pieces of code (usually written with JSX) that can accept input, and return React elements describing a section of UI.
+When we talk about using and defining **components**, we are really talking about **React components** — self-contained pieces of code (usually written with JSX) that can accept input and return React elements describing a section of UI.

-One of the big mental shifts you make when starting to build with components (if you are already a developer) is that now your CSS, HTML, and JavaScript are tightly coupled, and often living even within the same file.
+One of the big mental shifts you make when starting to build with components (if you are already a developer) is that now your CSS, HTML, and JavaScript are tightly coupled and often living even within the same file.

 While a seemingly simple change, this has profound implications for how you think about building websites.

 Take the example of creating a custom button.
 In the past, you would create a CSS class (perhaps `.primary-button`) with your custom styles and then whenever you want to apply those styles e.g.

 ```html
 <button class="primary-button">Click me</button>